Convergence to equilibrium for density dependent Markov jump processes: Introduction

-For the upper bound, we use contraction to couple a copy of the process $\bX^N$ starting in $\bX^N(t_N(\bx^N(0)))$ with another copy starting with the equilibrium distribution~$\pi\und$, showing that the distance between them can, with high probability, be reduced to less than $\th N^{1/2}$, for any prescribed $\th > 0$, after an elapsed time $t(\th)$ not depending on~$N$.
-We can then invoke \BLX~(2018a, Theorem~3.3 and Remark~6.4) to show that, after a further elapsed time~$t'$, not depending on~$N$, the total variation distance between~$\law(\bX^N(t_N(\bx^N(0)) + t(\th) + t'))$ and the equilibrium distribution~$\pi\und$ is at most $k\th$, for some fixed~$k > 0$.
-Thus, choosing $\th = \e/k$, the second claim is justified.
-We conclude with a simple example.
+For the upper bound, we use contraction to couple a copy of the process $\bX^N$ starting in $\bX^N(t_N(\bx^N(0)))$ with another copy starting with the equilibrium distribution~$\pi\und$, showing that the \adbk{$\|\cdot\|_M$}-distance between them can, with high probability, be reduced to less than $\th N^{1/2}$, for any prescribed $\th > 0$, after an elapsed time $t(\th)$ not depending on~$N$. \adbj{We then use Proposition~\ref{ADB-close-TV}} to show that, after a further elapsed time~$t'$, not depending on~$N$, the total variation distance between~$\law(\bX^N(t_N(\bx^N(0)) + t(\th) + t'))$ and the equilibrium distribution~$\pi\und$ is at most \adbj{$k_*\th$}, for some fixed~\adbj{$k_* > 0$}.
+Thus, choosing $\th = \e/\adbj{k_*}$, the second claim is justified.

-\ignore{ We end the section by stating the following easy corollary to Theorem~\ref{thm.main}. \begin{corollary} Suppose that $X^N$ is a sequence of Markov chains defined as above and satisfying conditions above, and Assumption~\ref{assump-irreducibility} holds.
-Suppose also that $\bc$ is globally attractive over $\widehat S$.
-Then the sequence $X^{N}$ exhibits a cutoff at time $t_N(\by^N_0)$ on $S_N$ with constant window width.
-Moreover, the equilibrium distribution $\pi^{N}$ of $X^{N}$ is well concentrated, that is, there exist constants $c_1,c_2,c_3$ such that, for $m \ge 1$, for $N$ large enough,